kurtmweber/CosmOS/doc/Devices.md

 All devices must assign a value to the field `devicetype` from the enum `deviceType`.
 Additionally devices which expose an API must assign an API struct to the field `api`.
 Appropriate API structs are in `kernel/devicemgr/deviceapi`

+# Dynamic registration

+Not all devices are fixed hardware devices.
+For example:

+* Disk partitions
+* RAM disks
+* Virtio Devices
+* Swap devices

+These devices should expose an attach() API, and an unattach() API which can dynamically register and unregister the devices via the device manager.

 # Initialization

 The function `void initDevices();` is used by the device manager to initialize all devices.
 The devices will have passed a pointer to a init function with this prototype: